Salable/smol-rag/app/input_docs/08-usage-examples.md

 # Initialize SmolRAG with default settings
 rag = SmolRag()

-# If you want to customize the chunking strategy
+# SmolRAG now uses preserve_markdown_code_excerpts as the default chunking strategy
+# This strategy keeps code blocks intact and splits text at sentence boundaries
-from app.chunking import preserve_markdown_code_excerpts
+from app.chunking import preserve_markdown_code_excerpts, naive_overlap_excerpts

+# The default is already preserve_markdown_code_excerpts, but you can specify it explicitly:
 rag = SmolRag(excerpt_fn=preserve_markdown_code_excerpts)

+# Or use the simpler naive chunking if preferred:
+# rag = SmolRag(excerpt_fn=naive_overlap_excerpts)

 # If you want to customize dimensions or other parameters
 rag = SmolRag(